aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 The `MAX_MESSAGES_ENCRYPTED` value is currently set to `200`.
 This represents the maximum number of messages that may be encrypted under a cache entry.
 Please see the [AWS Encryption SDK documentation](https://aws-encryption-sdk-python.readthedocs.io/en/latest/generated/aws_encryption_sdk.materials_managers.caching.html#module-aws_encryption_sdk.materials_managers.caching){target="_blank" rel="nofollow"} for more information about this.
 <!-- markdownlint-enable MD013 -->

+### Creating your own provider

+!!! info "In Q1 2024, we will implement support for bringing your own encryption provider."

 ## Testing your code

 For unit testing your applications, you can mock the calls to the data masking utility to avoid calling AWS APIs.
 This can be achieved in a number of ways - in this example, we use the pytest monkeypatch fixture to patch the `data_masking.decrypt` method.